 As an example, Leptin, also known as “obesity hormone”, “fat hormone” and “starvation hormone” plays a role in the difference since is made in the fat cells and women naturally carry a higher percentage of their body weight in fat.

-Programs like Venus Factor that helps you restore the communication between brain, hunger and fat gain help.
+Programs like the venus factor helps you restore the communication between brain, hunger and fat gain help.
 Especially when they include an exercise program.